MattiSG/MooGIS/Docs/Filters.md

 Usually, implementing a filter is just a matter of extending the proper `Filter.<Channel>` class, and specifying your `accepts` method.

+Your filters will probably need some input data to match its stream against.
+All such data should be passed through the `options` parameter.
+This will provide for a higher extensibility by uniforming constructors, with such added value as compatibility with `MooGIS.sugar`.

 Caching
 -------